 This is probably our least favourite thing about being a vegan in England.
 Food is very expensive.
 Actually, everything is pretty expensive.
 You can pay a considerably large amount of money for a good plate of food and you can also pay a considerably large amount of money for a bad plate of food.
 Compared with the rest of the world, and even Europe, England is pretty pricey so expect to pay at least £10 for a meal per person.

 Hell yes.
 One of our favourite aspects of life in England is that it’s hugely multicultural.
 So much so that curry was actually voted Britain’s national dish.
 This means if you fancy a vegan burrito, sushi, pho, spaghetti, burgers, momos or goulash you can find it and it’ll probably be pretty damn good.
 Whilst it is important to try the traditional English dishes you can also have a whale of a time trying overseas fusions and specialities!

 England is a fascinating country when you look at the culture.
-On one hand you still have scenes that look like they’ve been taken straight out of Downton Abbey.
-On the other you have hugely progressive cultural melting pots filled with communities from around the world.
+On one hand, you still have scenes in places like the Peak District which feel like time has forgotten them.
+On the other, you have hugely progressive cultural melting pots filled with communities from around the world.

 It’s all very exciting, particularly for people experiencing it for the first time.
 As with most countries these cultural influences have a huge impact on the cuisine and in turn your vegan experience.

 Traditional English food is focused around ‘1 meat and 2 veg’ which can really cause problems.
 So, as much as this quintessential Englishness may be fun for travel purposes it rapidly goes down hill when you get hungry.

 Vegetables are often cooked in animal products, eggs and dairy are thrown into everything and desserts are pretty much out of the question.
 Basically, before the vegan revolution we’ve experienced in the past few years life would have been pretty shit.